Hello Neighbor: Development

 Russian studio Dynamic Pixels started development of Hello Neighbor in May 2014.
 The game was released as an alpha build in 2015.
-It was later approved for sale as an early access game by the Steam Greenlight program and a Kickstarter campaign was launched to fund further development.
-The studio later signed a deal with tinyBuild to fund and publish the project.
+It was later approved for sale as an early access game by the Steam Greenlight program and a Kickstarter campaign was launched to fund further development but ultimately failed to reach its goal of $100,000, only raising $12,809.
+However, the studio later signed a deal with tinyBuild to fully fund and publish the project.
 The pre-Alpha version of the game was released on 29 September 2016.
 The Alpha 1 version of Hello Neighbor was released on 26 October 2016.
 Alpha 2 was released on 22 November 2016.
 Alpha 3 was released on 22 December 2016.
 Alpha 4 was released on 4 May 2017.

-The game went into the beta phase on 25 July 2017.
+The game went into its beta phase on 25 July 2017.
 For Halloween 2017, a promotional mod was released including multiple elements from the indie game Bendy and the Ink Machine.
-The mod includes a black and yellow tint, ink, music from the game and multiple appearances of Bendy.
+The mod includes a black and yellow tint, ink, music from the game, and multiple appearances of Bendy.
 The game was originally set for a full release on 29 August 2017, but was delayed until 8 December 2017.

 The game was released for Microsoft Windows and Xbox One on 8 December 2017.
 A timed Microsoft exclusive, Hello Neighbor was later ported to the Nintendo Switch, PlayStation 4 and mobile devices.
 The mobile versions of the game are only supported on a limited number of devices and come with a free trial that allows players to play through Act 1, with the option to unlock the remaining two Acts and the Finale with an in-game purchase.

 Reception

 Review aggregator website Metacritic reports "generally unfavorable reviews" for Hello Neighbor on all platforms.
-Criticism was directed towards the gameplay, control scheme, and technical performance, though it was praised for its story aspects and art style.
+Criticism was directed towards the gameplay, control scheme and technical performance, though it was praised for its story aspects and art style.